S3-working-group/s3-practical-guide/src/enablers-of-co-creation/contracting-and-accountability.md

 - define expectations for new members (both cultural fit and the skills required)
 - align contract with both organizational culture and legal requirements
 - consider a probationary period
-- have clear procedures about breaches of contract
+- have clear procedures for breaches of contract